cmcoatney/ng-amplify-template/README.md

 ```

 Amplify push
-32. ?
+ ?
 Are you sure you want to continue?
 (Y/n) Y
-33. ?
-Do you want to generate code for your newly created GraphQ
-    L API (Y/n) Y
+ ?
+Do you want to generate code for your newly created GraphQL API (Y/n) Y
-34. ?
+ ?
 Choose the code generation language target (Use arrow keys)❯ angular
-35. Choose Default
+ Choose Default
-36. Enter Y
+ Enter Y
-37. Choose Default
+ Choose Default
-38. Choose Default
+ Choose Default

+Rename aws-exports.js to aws-exports.ts